 The architecture at Munich’s U-Bahn stations certainly pushes the envelope with their sleek, strong and modern lines.
-We particularly like the Sankt-Quirin-Platz station with its bright colors and its futuristic look.
+We particularly like the Sankt-Quirin-Platz station with its bright colours and its futuristic look.

-At 100 years old, the New York subway system is one of the oldest and most extensive public transportation systems in the world, with 468 stations in operation and 375 kilometers of coverage across the city.
-With over 4.5 million users everyday, it runs 24-hours a day, every day of the year.
+At 100 years old, the New York subway system is one of the oldest and most extensive public transportation systems in the world, with 468 stations in operation and 375 kilometres of coverage across the city.
+With over 4.5 million users every day, it runs 24-hours a day, every day of the year.
 They’re so effective that New York is the only city in the U.S where more than half of the households don’t own a car.

 Renowned for its Art Nouveau design, the Paris Métro has the most closely spaced stations in the world with 245 stations within 86.9 km2 (34 sq mi) of the city of Paris.
 The Navigo card gives transit users access to the entire network including RER trains to Paris’ suburbs, buses in the city, plus a bicycle program the Velib – that gives users a bike to ride from one section of the city to another.

 Consistently ranked among the world’s best transit systems, Copenhagen’s Metro was completed in 2002 and is linked to the S-train system that connects people to the suburbs and outside regions of Denmark.
 The system is driverless and instead, uses an Automated Train System (ATS) that runs the train network through a computer.
 The Copenhagen Metro also has a bike program that allows people to use a quarter to unlock a parked bike which they can ride to another zone across the city whereupon their quarter will be returned.
 In 2006, its metro had a 98-99% reliability rate.